 Healthy shrimp recipes are easy to make with very little money spent.
 Normally I’m not a big fan of shrimp in stir fry but I was pleasantly surprised when I tasted this dish that my lovely husband prepared for me.
 Not only was it healthy but it had the perfect amount of spice on the shrimp and the quinoa was flavorful.

 The stir fry itself was also artfully spiced.
 I did add a little yum yum sauce to enhance the overall flavor.
 The shrimp was succulent and did not have a fishy after taste.
 I personally like it with quinoa but you could also use brown rice or noodles.
-I appreciated it only taking 20 minutes to prepare, and yet, the quality was comparable to what’s served in a restaurant.
+I appreciated it only taking 20 minutes to prepare, and yet, the quality was comparable to what’s served in a restaurant and this healthy shrimp recipe didn’t cost a fortune.

 Stir fry quinoa vs rice